 - Use the outline also on a smaller scale: try reducing each paragraph of a chapter or article to one sentence.
 When you can’t do it, you’ll discover your paragraphs are incomplete or fuzzy.
 By writing one sentence to cover each paragraph you’ll be able, by looking at the sentences you’ve created, to scrutinize the flow of your argument.

-- Leave editing at the individual word level for last, unless the word that concerns you is one crucial to your argument.
+- Leave editing at the individual word level for last, unless the word that concerns you is crucial to your argument.

 - Similarly, leave smoothing out the transition from paragraph to paragraph for a late stage, because paragraphs will come and go, and they will move around as you work your argument.
-There’s no pint in making an elegant transition you won’t be able to use.
+There’s no point in making an elegant transition you won’t be able to use.

 - Keep a thesaurus, a dictionary, and a style manual at hand when you’re revising.
 Check out with style manual is standard in your own field.